TheRiot90/riot-homelab/arma3-server/README.md

 1. Monitor starts on boot alongside the server
 2. Monitor reads the server log in real time
-3. When first real player connects — HC starts automatically using current modset
+3. When a mission is loaded AND at least one real player is connected — HC starts automatically using current modset
 4. When last real player disconnects — HC stops automatically
 5. HC always uses the same modset as the server via `current.txt`